 Kubernetes is the de-facto standard for orchestrating containerized applications.
 It is the go-to solution no matter where your infrastructure is running.
-Resoto can already collect resources in Amazon Web Services, Google Cloud Platform, and DigitalOcean, all of which support Kubernetes.
+Resoto can already collect resources in Amazon Web Services, Google Cloud, and DigitalOcean, all of which support Kubernetes.

-I'm happy to announce that Resoto now has support for collecting Kubernetes resources!
+I'm happy to announce that Resoto now supports collecting Kubernetes resources!

 > config edit resoto.worker